Iterative algorithms for partitioned neural network approximation to partial differential equations: Iterative algorithms by neural network approximate solutions

-where $N$ denotes the number of subdomains in the partition. \end{assumption} In general, the value $\epsilon$ depends on the number of parameters in the neural network functions.
-As more parameters are in the neural network functions, the approximate error gets smaller.
-Under our settings, as $N$ gets larger, the subdomain size gets smaller and the solution $\widetilde{u}_i$ in such a smaller subdomain can be well approximated with a moderate number of parameters in practice.
-In our analysis below, we will not consider the optimization error.
-The optimization error depends on how to form the cost function and how to train the parameters to minimize the cost function.
-We observed that some numerical results are not consistent with our convergence analysis since the resulting computed solution is also affected by the optimization error.
-This issue will be addressed in our forthcoming research.
+where $N$ denotes the number of subdomains in the partition. \end{assumption} We note that local Hilbert space solution $\tilde{u}_i$ satisfy $\tilde{u}_i-U^{(n)}=P_i(u-U^{(n)})$ with $P_i$ as the projection onto the Hilbert space $H_0^1(\Omega_i)$.
+For the neural network solution $\tilde{U}_i$, its error to the Hilbert space solution $\tilde{u}_i$ is affected by the approximation error, estimation error, and optimization error.
+Under our settings, as $N$ gets larger, the subdomain size gets smaller and the solution $\widetilde{u}_i$ in such a smaller subdomain has relatively less variations, and it thus can be well approximated by a neural network function with a moderate number of parameters, in practice.
+With this heuristic explanation, we can say that the approximation error satisfies the above assumption.
+We note that the resulting neural network solution $\tilde{U}_i$ is also affected by the estimation error and optimization error, and such additional errors need to be well-controlled by setting suitable hyper parameters, so as to make the Assumption~\ref{assume3} valid for the neural network solution $\tilde{U}_i$.